-We restore a wide range of traditional, modern and contemporary furniture for private individuals and professional clients, ranging from single items of furniture to large collections.
+We restore a wide variety of traditional, modern and contemporary furniture for private individuals and professional clients, ranging from single items of furniture to large collections.

-Much of the work we carry out involves restoring traditional solid wood furniture, however we also restore furniture made from or featuring substantial amounts of materials other than wood, including glass, brass, marble and Perspex.
+Much of the work we carry out involves restoring traditional solid wood furniture, however we also restore furniture made from or featuring substantial amounts of other materials, including glass, brass, marble and Perspex.
 We restore mid to late-20th and 21st Century design furniture made from chipboard or plywood, and furniture featuring unusual or exotic veneers, including vellum or shagreen.

 We are the trusted and preferred choice of many leading museums, antiques dealers, interior designers and private individuals who appreciate the expertise and attention to detail we bring to every furniture restoration project, whether large or small.